Well-Structured Futures and Cache Locality: Work-Stealing and Cache Locality

 In the paper, we focus on parsimonious work stealing algorithms \cite{Arora98}, which have been extensively studied~\cite{Arora98,Blumofe99,Acar00,Spoonhower09,Blumofe98} and used in systems such as Cilk~\cite{Blumofe95}.
 In a parsimonious work stealing algorithm, each processor is assigned a double-ended queue (deque).
 After a processor executes a node with out-degree 1, it continues to execute the next node if the next node is ready to execute.
 After the processor executes a fork, it pushes one child of the fork onto the bottom of its deque and executes the other.
 When the processor runs out of nodes to execute, it pops the first node from the bottom of its deque if the deque is not empty.
 If, however, its deque is empty, it steals a node from the top of the deque of an arbitrary processor.

 In our model, a cache is fully associative and consists of multiple \emph{cache lines}, each of which holds the data in a \emph{memory block}.
 Each instruction can access only one memory block.
-In our analysis we focus only on the widely-used \emph{least-recently used} (LRU) cache replacement policy, but our results should apply to all \emph{simple} cache replacement policies~\cite{Acar00}.
+In our analysis we focus only on the widely-used \emph{least-recently used} (LRU) cache replacement policy, but our results about the upper bounds on cache overheads should apply to all \emph{simple} cache replacement policies~\cite{Acar00}. \footnote{That is because the upper bounds in this paper are based on the results of \cite{Acar00} that bound the number of drifted nodes (i.e., deviations), and those results hold for all simple cache replacement policies, even with set associative caches, as discussed in \cite{Acar00}.}

 The \emph{cache locality} of an execution is measured by the number of cache misses it incurs, which depends on the structure of the computation.
 To measure the effect on cache locality of parallelism, it is common to compare cache misses encountered in a sequential execution to the cache misses encountered in various parallel executions, focusing on the number of \emph{additional} cache misses introduced by parallelism.